 ASQA is authorised to deal with complaints about:

-• theinformation provided to you by an RTO about course(s)
+• the information provided to you by an RTO about course(s)

 • the delivery and assessment of the training you have received